lironamy/weddingFront/README.md

 The live website for the Wedding Webapp can be accessed at: https://daniel-michael.online/#/wedding

-The live website for the "Holiday Picker App" can be accessed at: https://holidaypicker.online/.

 ## Features

 - **Wedding Details Management**: Couples can manage their wedding details including date, venue, schedule, and important information.